AWRaCLe: All-Weather Image Restoration using Visual In-Context Learning: Introduction

-To address the above issues, there has been focus on developing All-Weather Image Restoration (AWIR) networks in which a single model is trained to restore multiple degradations.
-Popular works for tackling this problem include All-in-one~\cite{nas}, Transweather~\cite{transw}, AirNet~\cite{airnet}, FAIG~\cite{faig}, WeatherDiff~\cite{weatherdiff}, TSMC~\cite{tkmc}, PromptIR~\cite{promptir} and DiffUIR~\cite{diffuir}.
-These methods attempt to learn degradation-specific representations from individual images during the training phase.
-However, they lack guidance that can provide additional information about the various degradations present in images.
-This limits their ability to effectively learn features unique to different degradations, ultimately impeding their performance for AWIR.
+To address these issues, recent work has focused on All-Weather Image Restoration (AWIR) networks that handle multiple degradations with a single model~\cite{nas,transw,airnet,faig,weatherdiff,tkmc,promptir,diffuir}.
+However, these approaches learn degradation representations only from individual images and lack guidance that provides detailed degradation-specific information (DSI).
+This limits their ability to effectively learn features unique to different degradations, impeding their performance.
 Thus, there is a need for a framework capable of learning robust degradation-specific features that can facilitate effective restoration.
-This is quite a challenging task and proves to be difficult without supplementary knowledge about the nature of the corruption.
-A couple of works~\cite{textawir,textir} have explored text-based guidance for all-weather restoration.
-However, text descriptions can only convey high-level semantic information about the degradation and fail to describe important aspects of the corruption such as its visual characteristics.
-We conjecture that feeding images as degradation-context to an image restoration network can overcome some of the above limitations as it will enable the network to aggregate visual information about different types of weather conditions.
+This is challenging without supplementary knowledge about the nature of the corruption.
+While some methods~\cite{textawir,textir} have introduced text-based guidance for AWIR, text descriptions can only convey high-level semantic information about the degradation and fail to describe important aspects of the corruption such as its visual characteristics.

+To address this limitation, recent approaches such as Diff-Plugin~\cite{diffplugin} and DA-CLIP~\cite{daclip} attempt to extract DSI directly from images.
+Diff-Plugin extracts task-specific and spatial prompts from the degraded input image.
+However, it requires multiple independently trained task-specific plugins for each degradation.
+DA-CLIP extracts text-aligned DSI from the degraded image but lacks detailed visual information, as text conveys only high-level features.
+Moreover, both methods face the challenge of disentangling scene characteristics from DSI because they rely on extracting DSI from a single image.
+We conjecture that feeding both the clean and degraded images as context to an image restoration network can overcome these limitations as the consistent scene between the pair allows the network to aggregate visual information specific to the degradation.
 We accomplish this with the help of {\emph{visual in-context learning}}.